krugerk/beeminder-apidocs/source/index.html.md

 The autofetch callback URL is also optional.
 We will POST to this URL if provided, including the parameters `username` and `slug` in the body of the request when the user wants new data from you.
-E.g., when the user pushes the manual refresh button, or prior to sending alerts to the user, and before derailing the goal at the end of an eep day.
+E.g., when the user pushes the manual refresh button, or prior to sending alerts to the user, and before derailing the goal at the end of a beemergency.

 [Back to top](#)